27th January 2022

 Call it the ‘Let’ factor – the reasons a guest is going to book your property over others in the area.

-- A secret garden – a landscaped oasis of peace and calm where guests can relax and escape from their daily grind.
+A landscaped oasis of peace and calm where guests can relax and escape from their daily grind.

 And when you have found your property…

 Think bigger than biscuits or a bottle of wine.
 Go for something indulgent such as a fresh cream sponge cake in the fridge, Cornish ice cream in the freezer and gifts for any children in the arriving party.

 Choose pieces of furniture and detailing which are contemporary yet practical, appealing but not dividing opinion.
 A retro seventies room might appeal to a selection of guests but could put off others.

 Go further than a microwave and kettle with kitchen gadgets to encourage guests to try something new on their break.
 For example a bread-maker, waffle maker or ice-cream maker complete with inspirational cookbooks or even a few starter ingredients.
 Maybe a juicer for super healthy guests?